beyzabyr/bioinfo_case_stu/README.md

 Even though the DNA pieces are shorter than ideal, their **high accuracy** makes this data very viable.
 We believe the results of the alignment will be highly reliable.

 **Next Steps:**
 We are ready to move forward with the full alignment.
-You can find the visual charts (histograms) in the `results/` folder of this repository, and the automated pipeline logic in the `Snakefile`.
+You can find the visual charts (histograms) `qc_plot.png` in this repository, and the automated pipeline logic in the `Snakefile`.

 Please let me know if you would like me to trigger the next phase of the analysis or if you have any questions regarding these metrics.